OdinsHat/odinshat.github.io/source/_posts/Arduino-Experiments.md

 But before I could run with these devices dealing with Wi-Fi conectivity and this acronym I kept hearing (MQTT) which seemed to make ESPXX solution sound more complicted I ewanted to conquer Arduino sensing and displaying first.

-So that's what I did and that's what the repo is for.
+So that's what I did and that's what [the repo](https://github.com/OdinsHat/arduino-experiments) is for.
 To first master the arduino then moive onto the ESP.

-Every room of my home will have an ESP32 or ESP8266 feeding a server:
+At first each room will have an [Arduino](https://www.arduino.cc) showing one or more of the following:

 * Temperature (C)
 * Relative Humidity